wmglab-duke/ascent/docs/source/index.rst

 Todo
-Write running ascent pipeline section add note on methods reporting and citing in index (below) about letting us know and we will add your paper to the pubs using ascent page. make figure captions actual caption and add cross references to the images Update all cross references
+Write running ascent pipeline section add note on methods reporting and citing in index (below) about letting us know and we will add your paper to the pubs using ascent page.
-Update citations on readme
-Note manually check rsts for cross references
-APA citation is still adding blockquote element